autotelic/fastify-openapi-autoload/README.md

 npm i && npm start
 ```

-To confirm the spec provided in the example is processed, make the follow requests:
+To confirm the spec provided in the example is processed, make the following requests:

 ```sh
 http GET :3000/foo